loathingKernel/KnR2E/ex1-23/README.md

 ## Problem
 >Write a program to remove all comments from a C program.
-Don't forget to handle quoted strings and character constants properly.
-C com- ments do not nest.
+Do not forget to handle quoted strings and character constants properly.
+C comments do not nest.

 ## What is a comment
 >Except within a character constant, a string literal, or a comment,